matrix-org/matrix-spec-proposals/proposals/3664-notifications-for-relations.md

 ```

 This should be an override rule, since it can't be a content rule and should
-not be overriden when setting a room to mentions only.
+not be overridden when setting a room to mentions only.
 It should be places just
 before `.m.rule.contains_display_name` in the list. tThis ensures you get
 notified for replies to all events you sent.
 The actions are the same as for
 `.m.rule.contains_display_name` and `.m.rule.contains_user_name`.